 Poland always feels like home, I love Warsaw, Krakow and Wroclaw, but in 2017 I finally got to visit Gdansk on the Baltic coast.
 Gdansk is a great city break destination, it’s easy to get to, the old town is walkable and you can take day trips to spa town Sopot and Malbork Castle.
 The low cost of living and fast wifi makes Gdansk (along with most of Poland) a great place for location independent workers, so I ended up staying a few weeks.
+Get my tips on where to stay in Gdansk for both long and short stays.
 I do believe my daily visit to Drukarnia was justified to take advantage of what I believe to best the best cake in all of Europe.
 If you’re visiting Gdansk from Berlin, make a stop in Szczecin for delicious pierogies and specialty coffee.

 There’s something about the Croatian coastline I find mesmerising.
 I’m not a morning person but I do love to get up early when in Croatia, to walk the streets before the shopkeepers open up and long before the crowds arrive.
 You might see a few street sweepers and hear the sounds of the first espresso of the day but most towns peacefully bask in that early morning light and crisp air.
 This year I quickly passed through Croatia with coastal town Sibenik the highlight, closely followed by old favourite Dubrovnik.